Add Key Metrics to Evaluate Your Business

 We calculate the value for each widget based on the Amount field in the DTC Opportunity dataset.
 (This dataset comes with the Analytics Developer Edition org that you signed up for.)
 We apply different filters to get the total open, won, and lost opportunity amounts.
 For example, to get the total amount for only open opportunities, we have to filter out the opportunity records that are won or lost.

 So where do we create these calculations?
-In steps.
-To learn about steps, check out the following video (English only).
+With queries.
+To learn about queries, check out the following video (English only).

 While your Sales Performance dashboard is in edit mode, hover over the center of the top

 A wizard opens.
 Use the wizard to build a query that calculates the value for this number widget.

 In the list of datasets, select DTC Opportunity.

 If no error occurs, the explorer opens, showing a visual representation of the query.
 The default query calculates the total number of records in the selected dataset.